The Yearly Reader

-That Bates hit .300 mark for the first and only time of his career wasn’t enough for crusty teammate Sherry Magee, who continued to criticize him to the point that Bates asked for a trade.
-A year later, he was in Cincinnati.
+That Bates hit the .300 mark for the first and only time of his career wasn’t enough for crusty teammate Sherry Magee, who continued to criticize him to the point that Bates asked for a trade.
+He’d get one, a year later, to Cincinnati.

 6. Fred Snodgrass, New York